-“Everton” is defined as referring to Everton Football Club Company Limited (EFC).
+“EFC” is a reference to Everton Football Club Company Limited.

 An “Evertonian” is defined as referring to a supporter who has a ‘live’ Supporter Number registered with Everton.

-The Fan Advisory Board (FAB) is an independent body for in-depth consultation with the Club’s hierarchy, including members of the Club’s Board.
+The Fan Advisory Board (“FAB”) is an independent body for in-depth consultation with EFC’s hierarchy, including members of EFC’s Board.
 Discussions will focus on long-term strategic issues.

 Under this Terms of Reference, the FAB will operate independently to be consulted about:

 It is recognised that to fulfil the above, the FAB will also have to work within the Memorandum of Understanding between EFC and the Club dated 16 September 2022 (“MOU”) (including, as applicable, any earlier or subsequently version of the MOU).

-The FAB will comprise of 11 members, each over the age of 18, who represent the diversity of the fanbase; none of whom may receive any payment, benefit or preferential treatment from EFC.
+The FAB will comprise of eleven members, each over the age of 18, who represent the diversity of the fanbase; none of whom receive any payment, benefit or preferential treatment from EFC.

 The positions on the FAB will be a combination of seven reserved places for organisations, as well as four positions for elected Evertonians, who may apply through meeting specific criteria.
-The initial composition will be:
+The composition is:

 The FAB may create sub-committees to deal with specific areas, but these will be directly responsible to the FAB, who will have the final approval on any matter discussed by a sub-committee.

 Additionally, the FAB may also co-opt temporary advisors/consultants as deemed necessary to provide expert advice on any topic that may arise.
-Advisors/consultants will have no voting rights within the FAB.
+These advisors/consultants will have no voting rights within the FAB.
 The instruction of and sharing of any information with such advisors/consultants shall be subject to the terms of the confidentiality agreements entered into between the Club and each member of the FAB from time to time.

 Each member organisation holding a reserved position on the FAB will be responsible for identifying their chosen representative by means of a transparent and democratic process, which will be managed by the organisation itself.
 Each organisation will select a representative and a vice representative to ensure continuity of presence at meetings.
 These representatives are to be elected/re-elected on an annual basis.

 Evertonians are able to apply providing they meet the eligibility criteria for the role.
-Applications will be followed by a shortlisting process carried out by a panel; after which an independently (from Everton Stakeholder Steering Group and EFC)-verified election will be held to identify the elected members.
+Applications will be followed by a shortlisting process carried out by a panel; after which an independently (from FAB and EFC) verified election will be held to identify the elected members.